Golden Pagoda Bell Tower of Dhammikarama Burmese Temple, Penang

-The Golden Pagoda Bell Tower is the new bell tower of the Dhammikarama Burmese Temple along Burmah Lane, Penang.
+The Golden Pagoda Bell Tower is the new bell tower of the Dhammikarama Burmese Temple at Burmah Lane, Penang.
 The bell tower, which is located at the rear compound of the temple, stands at a height of 33 meters.
 It is four storeys tall, and occupies a 697 sq m plot of the temple grounds.

 The Golden Pagoda Bell Tower is expected to be opened to the public on 15 May, 2011.
 It was built at a cost of RM3 million.
 The initiator of the project was the chief monk of Dhammikarama, U Pannya Vamsa.
 Overseeing the construction was the organising chairman, Datuk Tan Gim Soon.